learning-zone/python-basics/python-programs.md

-## Python challenging programming exercises
+# Python challenging programming exercises

-#### Question:
-Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
+## Q. Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
 The numbers obtained should be printed in a comma-separated sequence on a single line.

 Hints:
 Consider use range(#begin, #end) method